JSPS Postdoctoral Fellow

 I have also presented an early version of it at the Reformation Studies Colloquium in September 2021.

-the Making of a Presbyterian Bishop
+Edward Reynolds and the Making of a Presbyterian Bishop

 E. Counsell and J. Griesel, eds.,